 When pressed on exactly how Gago had been mistreated, Lombilla replied: "He was just disrespected in every sense of the word."

-The agent says the 26-year-old midfielder now only looking forward, with his move to the Italian capital set to be finalized sooner rather than later.
+The agent says the 26-year-old midfielder now only looking forward, with his move to the Italian capital set to be finalised sooner rather than later.

 "We are very close.
 Roma and Gago are already in agreement," he explained.
 "We are now waiting on the outcome of Roma's meeting with Real Madrid.
 They now have to agree a deal among themselves."